Join our newsletter for updates and exclusive content!

 Where to Buy Extruded Aluminum

-Sourcing extruded aluminum is not as straightforward as sourcing wood is so we figured this was a good place to start.
-There are a couple of different scenarios that will lead to various places to source the extruded aluminum and connectors your need for your van build.
+Sourcing extruded aluminum is not as straightforward as sourcing wood at your local shop is so we figured this was a good place to start.
+There are a couple of different scenarios that will lead to various places to source the extruded aluminum and connectors your need for your camper van build.

 If you can semi plan ahead: 8020.net (first choice)